javieracevedo/chip-8-emulator/README.md

 |:--:|
 | *[Source](https://www.cs.columbia.edu/~sedwards/classes/2016/4840-spring/designs/Chip8.pdf)* |

 ### Display

-The display is 64x32 pixels tall, although in this implementation, it is scaled.
+The display is 64x32 pixels tall, although in this implementation, it's scaled to 640x360.
 Graphics are handled using the SDL wrapper for Python: Pygame.

 ### Stack

 The stack is used to store return addresses when subroutines are called.
 Modern implementations do not have the 12-level nesting limitation of older versions.

-### Timers

-1. Delay timer
-2. Sound timer
+In this implementation I'm using an array outside of the vm's memory.

 ### Opcode table